From Directed Polymers in Spatial-correlated Environment to Stochastic Heat Equations Driven by Fractional Noise in 1 + 1 Dimensions: Introduction

 \section{Introduction}

-We are concerned with the directed polymers in random environment with long-range correlation in large time.
+We are concerned with the large time behavior of directed polymers in random environment with long-range correlation.
 The directed polymers is used to model the behavior of a polymer chain when it stretches in some media with impurities or charges.
 It consists of a directed random walk and a family of random variables attached in every space-time point representing the random environment.
-Mathematically, let ${S}=(S_k), k\geq 0$ be a nearest-neighbor path starting from the origin in $\ZZ^d$, and $\om=\{\om(i,x), (i,x)\in \NN\times\ZZ^d\}$ be a family of real-valued random variables appearing as the environment.
-Given a fixed environment $\om$ , the $n$-step energy of a path $S$ is
+Mathematically, let ${S}=\{S_k\}_{k=0}^\infty$ be a nearest-neighbor path starting from the origin in $\ZZ^d$, and $\om=\{\om(i,x), (i,x)\in \NN\times\ZZ^d\}$ be a family of real-valued random variables appearing as the environment.
+In what follows $\PP$ and $\QQ$ are the probability measures corresponding to the random walk $S$ and the environment variables $\om$, and the notations ${\mathbb E}_{\mathbb P},{\mathbb E}_{\mathbb Q}$ represent the expectation with respect to ${\mathbb P},{\mathbb Q}$, respectively.